-Our totally genuine Ford P71 "Police Interceptors " represent the latest evolution of the most iconic and - by a long long way - the best-selling Law Enforcement car of all time, anywhere.
+- Our totally genuine Ford P71 "Police Interceptors " represent the final evolution of the most iconic and - by a long long way - the best-selling Law Enforcement car of all time, anywhere.
 Since the debut of its legendary "flathead" V8 in 1932, Ford fast became the vehicle of choice for police forces across North America.
-In 1950 Ford was the first carmaker to offer a dedicated 'police package', and the company has the distinction of being the only manufacturer to continuously offer – now for 61 consecutive years – a police package in its car selection.
+In 1950 Ford was the first carmaker to offer a dedicated 'police package', and the company has the distinction of being the only manufacturer to continuously offer – for 63 consecutive years – a police package in its car selection.

-The P71 has featured in virtually every American film and TV series produced in the last 25 years.
+- The P71 has featured in virtually every American film and TV series produced in the last 25 years.
 Almost 20 million have been manufactured.
-(That figure surprises even us — we reckon the 'Die Hard' and 'Terminator' films alone trashed more than that amount!)
+(That figure surprises even us — we reckon the 'Die Hard' and 'Terminator' films alone trashed almost that many!)

 Roles and Duties

 - There are over 38,000 liveried variants of the P71 car with Agencies in the USA.
 Yes, that comma is in the correct place; 38,000+!
 That includes over 300 separate local, State and federal (i.e. national) Agencies including Sheriffs' Departments, Highway Patrols, City and Town Police forces, State Troopers, FBI, CIA, NSA, Rangers, Dept of Homeland Security, Border Protection, Food & Drugs Administration, Secret Services, NASA, U.S. Coastguard, NCIS etc. They are also the preferred 'general transportation' vehicle of choice for military organisations such as the Marines, US Army, US Air Force, US Navy, etc, and for many other regional and State Agencies (e.g. local Departments of Transport, Metropolitan/City Authorities etc) too.

 They are – quite simply - a modern American icon.